Japan, US, India, Australia call for return of democracy in Myanmar | Law-Order

 Japan, US, India, Australia call for return of democracy in Myanmar

-Myanmar's military has arrested civilian leaders, including Nobel laureate Aung San Suu Kyi, and announced a year-long state of emergency, alleging that November's election was beset by fraud.
-The electoral commission dismissed the army's complaints.
-Motegi made his comment after a phone conversation with U.S. Secretary of State Antony Blinken, Indian Foreign Minister Subrahmanyam Jaishankar and Australian Foreign Minister Marise Payne -- countries in the so-called "Quad" framework.

-In October, Japan hosted an in-person meeting of foreign ministers in the Quad grouping, seen as part of efforts to balance China's growing military and economic might.
-The virtual meeting on Thursday was the first one since the start of the new U.S. administration of President Joe Biden.
+Foreign ministers of the so-called Quad grouping of countries seen as a forum to stand up to China in Asia agreed that democracy must be restored quickly in Myanmar and to strongly oppose attempts to upset the status quo by force, Japan's foreign minister said on Thursday.

+U.S. Secretary of State Antony Blinken and his counterparts from India, Japan and Australia met virtually for the first time under the Biden administration and discussed Myanmar, COVID-19, climate, and Indo-Pacific territorial and navigation issues, the State Department said in a statement.
+"We’ve all agreed on the need to swiftly restore the democratic system (in Myanmar)," and to strongly oppose all unilateral attempts to change the status quo by force, Japanese Foreign Minister Toshimitsu Motegi told reporters.

-"I stressed (in the meeting) that, with challenges to existing international order continuing in various fields, the role we, the countries that share basic values and are deeply committed to fortifying free and open international order based on the rule of law, play is only getting bigger," Motegi said.
-"And the other ministers agreed."
+"I stressed that, with challenges to existing international order continuing in various fields, the role we, the countries that share basic values and are deeply committed to fortifying free and open international order based on the rule of law, play is only getting bigger," Motegi said.
+The State Department said Blinken and his counterparts discussed counterterrorism, countering disinformation, maritime security and "the urgent need to restore the democratically elected government in Burma."

-The four ministers also agreed to strongly oppose unilateral attempts to change the status quo with force, Motegi said.
-China claims almost all the energy-rich waters of the South China Sea, and has established military outposts on artificial islands.
-Brunei, Malaysia, the Philippines, Taiwan and Vietnam also have claims to parts of the sea.
+They also addressed the "the priority of strengthening democratic resilience in the broader region," it said.
+The State Department said the four reiterated a commitment for the Quad to meet at least annually at ministerial levels and regularly at senior and working levels "to strengthen cooperation on advancing a free and open Indo-Pacific region, including support for freedom of navigation and territorial integrity."

+Myanmar's military overthrew the elected government of Aung San Suu Kyi in a Feb.
+1 coup.
+The United States has responded with sanctions and urged other countries to follow suit.
+President Joe Biden has said working closely with allies will be key to his strategy toward China, in which he has said the United States will aim to "out-compete" Beijing.

-In the East China Sea, China claims a group of uninhabited islets that are administered by Japan, called the Senkaku in Japan and Diaoyu in China.
-That dispute has plagued bilateral relations for years.
+Biden and Indian Prime Minister Narendra Modi agreed in a telephone call last week to strengthen Indo-Pacific security through the Quad.
+The United States and other Quad members are concerned about China's extensive maritime claims in Asia, including in the South China Sea, where Beijing has established military outposts in disputed waters.
+In the East China Sea, China claims a group of uninhabited islets administered by Japan, a dispute that has plagued bilateral relations for years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)